blackfengx/reel-review/journals/dario_armendariz.md

 Today we fixed all our flak8 errors getting ready for deployment.
 We completed a few more red errors on alternate pages.
 We made some adjustments to codes and cleaned our code.
 We fixed some options to our filter system and setup for deployment.
 Tomorrow we will complete our deployment of our project.
 Our wall for today was what source name to put on our deployment keys.

 # **March 8th, 2023:**
-We have completed our deployment.
+We have completed 90 percent of our deployment.
 We ran into a 502 error we troubleshot with the deployment process.
-After troubleshooting, our deployment was successfully completed.
-Woohoo!!
+After troubleshooting, we are set up with everything!!
+We are just waiting for the deployment process to be completed, which we will do in the days to come.
+We completed all our Flake8 and Lint fixes for a clean transition.